KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 remotely distributed team.
 This local state is used to create the execution plans and make the necessary infrastructure changes.
 After each performed operation, Terraform refreshes the state in order to match the actual real time infrastructure.

+Terraform is an infrastructure provisioning tool, not a CM tool.
+Provisioning tools deploy and manage infrastructure, whereas CM tools like Ansible, Puppet, SaltStack, and Chef deploy software onto existing servers.
+Some CM tools can also perform a degree of infrastructure provisioning, but not as well as Terraform, because this isn’t the task they were originally designed to do.
+The difference between CM and provisioning tools is a matter of philosophy.
+CM tools favor mutable infrastructure, whereas Terraform and other provisioning tools favor immutable infrastructure.
+Mutable infrastructure means you perform software updates on existing servers.
+Immutable infrastructure, by contrast, doesn’t care about existing servers—it treats infra- structure as a disposable commodity.
+The difference between the two paradigms can be summarized as a reusable versus disposable mentality.

+The main reason Terraform is so easy to use is that the code is written in a domain- specific configuration language called HashiCorp Configuration Language (HCL).
+It’s a language invented by HashiCorp as a substitute for more verbose configuration lan- guages like JSON and XML.
+HCL attempts to strike a balance between human and machine readability and was influenced by earlier attempts in the field, such as libucl and Nginx configuration.
+HCL is fully compatible with JSON, which means HCL can be converted 1:1 to JSON and vice versa.
+This makes it easy to interoperate with sys- tems outside of Terraform or generate configuration code on the fly.

+Terraform allows us to automate and manage infrastructure,platform and services that run on that platform.

 ## Installation

 Using tfenv